 Sarah Lockwood’s blog is one that I always make time to read: her reading material is diverse and her reviews are always intelligent and honest.
 Not everything on Sarah’s blog is about books, she also posts about the places she’s travelled to and her experiences while there.
 After reading this one, she said: saying: “Over over again while reading this book, I found myself constantly peppering my husband with a multitude of “Did you know…” questions.
 Immerwahr has forever changed how readers will look at a logo map of the United States of America, along with a significantly broadening of our understanding regarding how our rather fuzzy boarders that have ebbed and flowed throughout a relatively short history.“

-And my final review this week is from a lovely blogger who I haven’t been following for long and so is her first time being featured in a Friday Finds post! 🥳
+And my final review this week is from a lovely blogger who I haven’t been following for long.
+Therefore it’s her first time being featured in a Friday Finds post! 🥳

-So, that’s my picks for this week.
-I hope you find a moment or two to click at least one of these reviews yourself – who knows you may just find your next favourite author!
+So, that’s my non-fiction picks for this week.
+I hope you find a moment or two to click at least one of these reviews yourself.
+You may just find your next favourite author!

 So this week’s question is: